-This best management practice is intended for wholesale water providers that want to partner with their customers to jointly implement conservation programs to meet their water conservation plan goals and that want to take an active role in assisting their customers and community with water conservation.
+Wholesale water providers in Texas serve several types of water users including municipalities of various sizes, water districts and corporations, and agricultural irrigation uses.
+This BMP is for wholesalers that want to partner with their customers jointly to meet both of their water conservation plan goals through the implementation of water conservation programs.
+The Technical Assistance and Outreach BMP is also for wholesale water providers that want to take an active role in assisting their customers and community with water conservation.